arpitmadaan/argocd-setup/Readme.md

 ```
 This is how the UI of ArgoCD should look like:
 ![ArgoCD Dashboard](argocd.png)
-13. We can check the app is running or not in the browser:
+13. We can check the app solar-system is running or not in the browser:
 ```bash
 http://<node-name-or-ip>:<port-number>
 ```